botmakers-net/terms-of-use/README.md

   - Botmakers team makes a manual payout at the end of each month.
   - Botmakers team makes a payout to a **Seller** only if more than $200 is available at the **Selller's** account.

+## Violations ##
+**Sellers** may receive a warning to their account for violations of our Terms of Service or any user misconduct reported to Botmakers team.
+A warning will be sent to the user's email address and or by Facebook Messenger private message.
+Warnings do not limit account activity, but can lead to your account losing seller statuses or becoming permanently disabled based on the severity of the violation.